citusdata/citus_docs/installation/single_node_docker.rst

 Docker
 ======

-This section describes setting up a Citus cluster on a single node using docker-compose.
+This section describes setting up a Citus cluster on a single machine using docker-compose.

 **1. Install docker and docker-compose**